jackwilliams2480/SideProjects/README.md

 # SideProjects
-All of the side projects I've worked on over the coarse of my high school career.
+All of the side projects I've worked on over the course of my high school career.